 *Insider Secret* so please read on.

 Us saying to you “find the source of the odor” is not always as easy as it sounds.
-We know this as 95% of pet urine removal jobs we did, the owners had already tried to treat the odors themselves and had missed the contaminated areas.
-Dang !
+We know this as 95% of pet urine removal jobs we have done, the owners had already tried to treat the odors themselves and had missed the contaminated areas.
+Dang!

 So today we are going to give you my best techniques to find ALL of the pet urine odor contamination.
 This method stopped us from getting call backs from clients because the smell remained (very expensive in our business, we hate call backs lol)